GarrettWiebke/GarrettWiebke314.github.io/docs/03-Component-Selection/Component-Selection.md

 **Rationale**

 The TPS54202 switching regulator provides an efficient and compact solution for stepping down the system voltage to the required logic voltage levels.
-Its wide input voltage range allows it to easily regulate a 12 V supply, while the adjustable output enables generation of the 3.3 V rail required by the ESP32 microcontroller and supporting electronics.
-The small surface-mount package also makes it well suited for integration on the project PCB.
+Its wide input voltage range allows it to easily regulate a 12 V supply, while the adjustable output enables the generation of the 3.3 V rail required by the ESP32 microcontroller and supporting electronics.
+The small surface-mount package also makes it well-suited for integration on the project PCB.

 # Indicator LEDs